haptava/heroku-example/README.md

 Click on the "Make Request" button to generate some random requests for the app.
 For each request you can see:
-* the MBeanServer and MBean invoked during the request
+* The MBeanServer and MBean invoked during the request
-* the web dyno that handled the request and a summary it recent requests
+* The web dyno that handled the request and a summary it recent requests
-* a summary of all the web dynos
+* A summary of all the web dynos

 You can modify the number of web dynos to any number greater than 0, but do not increase the number of worker dynos aboce 1.